 Bridget Dooshima Igbetar

-I like to start by saying i am from a State in Nigeria (Benue) with a population dorminated by farmers.
-This inspired me into pursuing a career in Food Science.
+I like to start by saying I am from a State in Nigeria (Benue) with a population dominated by farmers.
+This inspired me to pursue a career in Food Science.
 I completed my BSc in Food Science and Technology in my country of origin, Nigeria.
-Shortly after that, i enrolled in a national program to serve my country for 1yr under the National Agency for Food and Drug Adminstration and Control (NAFDAC).
+Shortly after that, I enrolled in a national program to serve my country for 1yr under the National Agency for Food and Drug Administration and Control (NAFDAC).
 I have also worked with the Board of Internal Revenue Service and the Ministry of Agriculture, both in Nigeria.

 The urge to grow up the academic ladder drove me into challenging myself and applying for a Master's degree.
-I came abroad (England) to the prestigious University of Leeds where i realised my dream, completed and received a Master's degree in Food Science and Nutrition, under the supervision of Dr. Caroline Orfila.
-With the opportunity of continuing another academic program and the ranking of University of Leeds, i came back after a short break to pursue a PhD.
+I came abroad (England) to the prestigious University of Leeds where I realised my dream, completed and received a Master's degree in Food Science and Nutrition, under the supervision of Dr Caroline Orfila.
+With the opportunity of continuing another academic program and the ranking of the University of Leeds, I came back after a short break to pursue a PhD.
 I continued with the subject area of my Master's degree, but this time, expanding my knowledge on Food nutrition and biochemistry.

 My research interest is in Food biochemistry, especially in the role of starch digestion on the nutritional properties of food and its potentials on health.